patch/lichen-quotes/README.md

 > temporary green, tricked by my golden stream into their preprogrammed response
 > to rain.
 A crude joke, but it won’t hurt them; in this heavily alkaline soil a
 > gentle shower of uric acid might even strike them as curiously refreshing.

+### _One Life at a Time, Please_, 1988

+> But good literary critics are plentiful, common as lichens on an academic
+> wall.